 The Signs and Symptoms of Ecstasy / MDMA Use & Abuse

-If you are worried a family member or loved one may be using ecstasy or MDMA, look out for small coloured pills that resemble sweets in their possession.
-Ecstasy pills often have imprints of logos or characters on them, representing the particular brand of the ecstasy pill.
-Ecstasy pills also come in an array of different colours.
+If you are worried a family member or loved one may be using MDMA, look out for small coloured pills that resemble sweets in their possession.
+Ecstasy pills often have imprints of logos or characters on them, representing the particular brand of the pill.
+Pills also come in an array of different colours.

 Signs and symptoms of ecstasy use include: